SimeonHristov99/DL_24-25/README.md

 ## Sessions with Simo

+The split in groups is formal.
+You can come whenever it suits you.

 1. Session 01:
    1. Group 1: 17.02, Monday, 7:15 pm, 107
    2. Group 2: 18.02, Tuesday, 7:30 pm, 120